Andrelleroux/22568948_fin_metrics/README.md

 -   tidyverse (includes ggplot2, dplyr)
 -   Texevier
+-   fmxdat
+-   RcppRoll
+-   PerformanceAnalytics
+-   tbl2xts
+-   rmgarch
+-   rugarch
+-   ROI
+-   ROI.plugin.quadprog
+-   gt
+-   kableExtra
+-   zoo
+-   RColorBrewer
+-   flextable
--
+-   ggExtra

 ## Question 1

 It is firstly important that the working directory of the project is properly allocated as the directory is used to create folders and projects.
-All Texevier lines of code was commented as the projects had already been created.
+All Texevier lines of code was commented as the projects have already been created.

 ``` r